petosak/openhab2-addons/addons/binding/org.openhab.binding.plclogo/README.md

 This channel supports `DateTime` items.

 ### Digital
-Each digital thing have currently one channel: `state`:
+Each digital thing have currently one channel `state`:

 ```
 channel="plclogo:digital:<ThingId>:state"